RickStrahl/Westwind.AspNetCore/readme.md

 #### MVC Functionality

 * **BaseController and BaseViewModel implementation**
 A common base controller class that adds support for an auto-initialized BaseViewModel from which other VMs can inherit.
 Allows for automatic initialization of common features like ErrorDisplay and Base View models.
+Also optionally sets up a UserState object that can be used to persist user data (display name, stats, etc) across requests.

 * **ViewRenderer**
 Render Razor/MVC view output to a string using a controller context.